DETAILED ACTION

 [A1]: “process a three-dimensional image of a portion of a body of a subject in which multiple brachytherapy seeds grouped into one or more seed groups are implanted, so as to identify clusters of voxels of the image corresponding to the seed groups, respectively”

-[B1]: “compute respective estimated positions of the brachytherapy seeds based on respective dimensions of each of the clusters,”
+[B1]: “compute respective estimated numbers of the brachytherapy seeds in the seed groups, by, for each of the clusters:

-These elements [A1] – [C1] of claims 1 and 12 are drawn to an abstract idea because they are processes that, under their broadest reasonable interpretation, can be done mentally by a human mind or a human using a pen and paper.
-A skilled artisan, such as a medical doctor or physicist, can readily visually perceive the clusters in a 3-D image, receive the seed dimension information, calculate/determine the position, and take mental note or record the position on pen and paper.
+These elements [A1] – [D1] of claims 1 and 12 are drawn to an abstract idea because they are processes that, under their broadest reasonable interpretation, can be done mentally by a human mind or a human using a pen and paper.
+A skilled artisan, such as a medical doctor or physicist, can readily visually perceive the clusters in a 3-D image, mentally calculate or measure a length of the cluster using the scale of the image, mentally calculate the number of brachytherapy seeds based on the length of a main axis of a cluster (and length of a seed), mentally calculate/determine the position based on the numbers, and take mental note or record the position on pen and paper.

 Step 2A – Prong Two: Claims 1 and 12 do not recite additional elements that integrate the judicial exception into a practice application.